olib14/pinpanel/README.md

 ## Usage

 Add the applet to a panel.
-To configure visibilty modes for the pinned/unpinned state, configure the applet.
+To configure visibility modes for the pinned/unpinned state, configure the applet.
 To better tune sizing, consider the usage of a margins separator.

 ## Installation